r567v/LMS/README.md

-# library-mangement-system using mysql and python
+# Library Management System using MySQL and Python